corndeladmin/tech-docs/src/html-css/html-forms.md

 ## Textarea

-A textarea is a bigger, resizeable text input.
+A textarea is a bigger, resizable text input.

 ```html
 <label for="review">Your Review:</label>